cncf/glossary/content/en/platform-as-a-service.md

 ## Problem it addresses

-PaaS tackles the challenge of setting up and maintaining the complex environment needed to develop applications.
-By offering a pre-built environment, it eliminates the need for companies to spend time and resources on managing servers, storage, and development tools.
-This allows them to focus their efforts on what truly matters - creating innovative and creative applications.
+PaaS (Platform as a Service) addresses the complexities of setting up and maintaining a development environment by providing a pre-built platform.
+This eliminates the need for companies to manage servers, storage, and development tools, allowing them to focus on building innovative applications.
+PaaS often leverages IaaS (Infrastructure as a Service) or bare metal to allocate dedicated infrastructure resources.

+By abstracting away the underlying infrastructure, PaaS offers a simplified interface for developers.
+This abstraction allows companies to focus on application development without being burdened by the intricacies of managing the underlying technology.
+PaaS provides a scalable and flexible environment, enabling businesses to easily adapt to changing demands and grow their applications as needed.

 ## How it helps